Raja Ampat Diving

 Whether captivated by the corals’ vibrant colors, the nudibranchs’ intricate patterns, or the elusive walking shark, The Passage offers a magical journey into the ocean’s wonders, leaving you with memories to cherish forever.

 Manta Sandy, located in Raja Ampat, Indonesia, is a cleaning station for manta rays, making it one of the best places in Raja Ampat to witness these gentle giants up close.
 Watch as the rays glide gracefully above you, their wingspans reaching up to 20 feet across.

 Although a popular dive site for the Manta Rays, Manta Sandy is not the only dive site to see the Mantas.
 Other dive sites offer the same or even better opportunities, for example Dayang.

-Another must-visit dive site, Melissa’s Garden is famous for its vibrant hard coral formations that create a stunning underwater garden.
+Another must-visit dive site in Raja Ampat, Indonesia, Melissa’s Garden is famous for its vibrant hard coral formations that create a stunning underwater garden.
 This site is teeming with marine life, including sweetlips, fusiliers, and countless colorful reef fish.
 Melissa’s Garden is typically visited by all Liveaboards on all the itineraries as it’s located in the Central part of Raja Ampat.

 Diving Conditions in Raja Ampat